Giratena/Succubus-Duel-English-Translation/README.md

 - あはは -> Ahaha
 - エナジー -> Mana

-## Card terminology
-- The elements a card can be (EG: Water, Fire Dark etc) is called "Attribute"
-- The type of card (EG: Rouge, Warrior, Hunter etc) is called "Type".
-- Attributes and Types are always capitalized.
-EG: "Hunter Type" or "Fire Attribute".
-- Removing a card from the game is called "banishing" a card.
-- The discard pile is called the "Graveyard".
-This word should be capitalized.
-- Statuses are labeled as [Status Name (X)] where X is the effect number if any.

 ## Translating Enemy Cards:
 Some cards don't have all the text available to translate (such as card descriptions) but they can be translated through the following:
 1. Open CSV/place/MorugenInn.txt